Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-14-Jekyll-to-Gatsby.md

 Six years ago, during my final year in college, I was enrolled in a course on Open Source technology.
 To pass the course was to do two things: contribute to an open source project, and blog about it.
 Laughably, the only thing that propelled me to start writing publicly was the fear of failing the class.

-I passed the course, and managed to get some semblance of a blog together.
+I passed the course and managed to get some semblance of a blog together.
 However, I didn't put too much effort into building the site itself since much of my effort was expended in writing the content and trying to creep my way into open source.
 At the time, Jekyll was all the rage and I went with a themed Jekyll starter called [Lanyon](https://github.com/poole/lanyon).

 It served me well over the years, but my unfamiliarity with how it worked kept me from making any substantial changes to the structure of the site.
 I've finally taken the stand to move to a stack I'm more comfortable with.